jguhlin/minimap2-rs/README.md

 + Static str's and now static CStr's
 + FIX: memory leak due to sequences allocated by minimap2 not being freed @charlesgregory
 + Add Send + Sync to Aligner, along with unit test @PB-DB
-+ Only use rust-htslib/curl when curl feature is enabled @PB-DB
-+ Mark bam::Record objects as supplementary @PB-DB
 + Experimental Android support (tested on aarch64 and x86_64), solves [#66](https://github.com/jguhlin/minimap2-rs/issues/66)
 + Added flag and option documents
 + Added with_gap_open penalty ergonomic function